aureliusenterprise/flink-ci/README.md

 2. Make sure the Docker agent is running, and open Visual Studio Code.

-3. Press `F1` to open the command palette, and then type "Dev-Containers: Clone Repository in Container Volume" and select it from the list.
-Alternatively, you can click on the green icon in the bottom-left corner of the VS Code window and select "Dev-Containers: Clone Repository in Container Volume" from the popup menu.
+3. Press `F1` to open the command palette, and then type "Dev Containers: Clone Repository in Container Volume" and select it from the list.
+Alternatively, you can click on the green icon in the bottom-left corner of the VS Code window and select "Clone Repository in Container Volume" from the popup menu.

 4. Next, the command palette will ask you for the repository URL.
 Copy the URL of the GitHub repository, paste it into the command palette and confirm by pressing `Enter`.